Männerbund: Nudity

 The Yamnaya Kernosovskiy idol, depicting a naked warrior with a belt, axes, and testicles (mid-3rd mill.
-BC); and the Celtic Warrior of Hirschlanden (6th c.
+BC), and the Celtic Warrior of Hirschlanden (6th c.
 BC), wearing only a helmet, neckband, belt, and sword.

 Many kurgan stelae found in the Pontic–Caspian steppe, which are associated with the Proto-Indo-European culture, depict a naked male warrior carved on the stone with little else than a belt and his weapons.
 In later Indo-European traditions, Männerbund raiders likewise wore a belt that bound them to their leader and the gods, and little else.

-In Ancient Greek and Roman literary sources, Germanic and Celtic peoples were often portrayed as fighting naked or semi naked, armed only with light weapons.
-At the battle of Telamon (225 BC), Gallic warriors reportedly wore only trousers and capes.
-In the Norse tradition, Berserker usually scorned the use of armour to favour animal skins, and they were sometimes also said to fight naked.
-Ancient Italic tribes had in their ranks berserk-like warriors who fought naked, barefoot, flowing-haired, and often in single combat.
+Celtiberian statuettes from the 5th–3rd centuries BC depict naked warriors with a sword, a small round shield (caetra), a 'power belt', and sometimes a helmet.
+The tradition of kurgan stelae featuring warriors with a belt is also common in the Scythian cultures.
 Similarly, young Vedic boys wore only a belt and an animal skin during their initiation within the Männerbund.

-Celtiberian statuettes from the 5th–3rd centuries BC depict naked warriors with a sword, a small round shield (caetra), a "power belt", and sometimes a helmet.
-The tradition of kurgan stelae featuring warriors with a belt is also common in the Scythian cultures.
-According to military historian Michael P. Speidel, the scene 36 of Trajan's Column, which shows bare-chested, bare-footed young men wearing only a shield, could be a depiction of Germanic berserkers.

 Darkness

 The Männerbund is usually associated with the colour black, or at least dark, and with the mobilization of chthonic forces.
-Frequent references are made to the "black earth" or the "dark night" in the Indo-European literature, and hunting and fighting at night appears to have been one of the distinguishing characteristics of the Männerbund.
+Frequent references are made to the 'black earth' or the 'dark night' in the Indo-European literature, and hunting and fighting at night appears to have been one of the distinguishing characteristics of the Männerbund.

-In the Vedic tradition, the followers of Indra and Rudra wore black clothes, and the young heroes of Medieval Armenia were called "black youths" (t'ux manuks).
-The "black" Aram is the idealized figure of the Männerbund leader in Armenian myths, and his armies are said to suddenly attack adversaries "before dawn" in the borderlands of Armenia.
+In the Vedic tradition, the followers of Indra and Rudra wore black clothes, and the young heroes of Medieval Armenia were called 'black youths' (t'ux manuks).
+The 'black' Aram is the idealised figure of the Männerbund leader in Armenian myths, and his armies are said to suddenly attack adversaries 'before dawn' in the borderlands of Armenia.

-The Athenian ephebes traditionally wore a black chlamys, and the Ancient Greek tradition featured an initiation ritual imposed upon young males in which "black hunters" were sent out to the frontier to perform military exploits.
-The Greek model of the black hunter, Meleager, is named after the word for "black" (melas), and the Armenian name Aram stems from the root *rē-mo- ('dirt, soot').
+The Athenian ephebes traditionally wore a black chlamys, and the Ancient Greek tradition featured an initiation ritual imposed upon young males in which 'black hunters' were sent out to the frontier to perform military exploits.
+The Greek model of the black hunter, Meleager, is named after the word for 'black' (melas), and the Armenian name Aram stems from the root *rē-mo- ('dirt, soot').

-The Roman historian Tacitus (1st c.
-AD) mentions the Germanic Harii, whose name could derive from *kóryos, as "savages" wearing black shields, dyeing their bodies, and choosing dark nights for battle.
-Kershaw has proposed that the Harii were the Männerbund of the neighbouring Lugii tribe.